UW-UPL/Documentation/coord-app.md

 2. How many hours do you spend in the UPL each week?
 3. What are your technical interests?
 4. What are your non-technical interests?
 5. How comfortable are you with working in a terminal?
+(No experience is OK!)
 6. Why do you want to be a coord?
 7. What do you have to offer the UPL?
 8. What would you improve in the UPL?